 In a recent Econsultancy report, 63% of employees critiqued their corporate learning experience and wished they received a broader mix of training methods.

-Employees benefit from a mixed-method approach to training, as it better engages them with learning materials in various formats and mediums, reinforcing learning and accommodating learner preferences.
+Employees benefit from a mixed-method approach to training, as it facilitates engagement with learning materials in various formats and mediums.
+This reinforces learning and accommodates diverse learner preferences.

 The 70-20-10 rule of learning echoes this by stating that 70% of learning comes from real-life experiences, 20% from social interactions, and 10% from traditional training methods.

-Organizations should use this framework to build a multi-format training program designed to enable skill acquisition and task mastery.
+Organizations should use this framework to build a multi-format training program for skill acquisition and task mastery.
 Examples of training programs to facilitate each bucket of learning include:

-- 70%: Hands-on training enables employees to “learn by doing”.
-This can include providing software training in sandbox application environments, simulated scenario training, integrating microlearning into day-to-day workflows, and providing on-demand performance support.
+- 70%: Hands-on training that enables employees to “learn by doing”.
+This can include software training in sandbox application environments, simulated scenario training, integrating microlearning into day-to-day workflows, and providing on-demand performance support.

-- 20%: Social learning is a more ambiguous form of training from everyday peer interaction.
-Examples include job shadowing, onboarding buddy programs, conducting lunch and learn sessions, having team discussions, and chatting through Slack.
+- 20%: Social learning through everyday peer interaction.
+Examples of social learning include job shadowing, onboarding buddy programs, lunch and learn sessions, team discussions, and simple Slack communications.

 - 10%: Traditional training includes face-to-face learning, instructor-led training, certificate programs, and online courses.